About

 BuyOrPass is a small reference site for PC games.
 We pull current storefront prices, compare them to a calculated “fair value” band, and label each title so you can see at a glance whether the asking price looks reasonable—without wading through trackers and forums yourself.

-Fair value is not a prediction of what a game “should” cost everywhere.
-It blends a few signals we can measure consistently: the original launch price, the best historical low we have on record, how long the game has been out (which affects how low we expect legitimate sales to go), and broad Steam review sentiment.
-Those pieces are combined into a single number you can compare to today’s best price.
-It’s a heuristic, not financial advice.
+Fair value blends several signals: the game's original launch price, the historical low on record, how long the game has been out (newer games decay slower), Steam review sentiment weighted between recent and all-time scores, how long the game takes to beat, and review count as a proxy for popularity.
+These are combined into a single number you can compare to today's best price.
+It's a heuristic, not financial advice — if something looks wrong, it might be.

-They describe how the current best price lines up with that fair value.
-BUY means the price is at or below fair value—we’d generally be comfortable paying that.
-WAIT FOR DISCOUNT means you’re not wildly overpaying, but the price is still above our fair band, so a sale may be worth waiting for.
-PASS means the price is high enough relative to fair value that we’d skip it at that level unless you care more about playing immediately than about value.
+They describe how the current best price lines up with the fair value.
+BUY means the price is at least 15% below fair value — a genuine discount worth acting on.
+WAIT means the price is below fair value but not enough to recommend buying immediately.
+OVERPRICED means the price is above fair value but not drastically so — worth monitoring.
+PASS means the price is significantly above fair value and we'd skip it at that level.

 Store prices and deal links are sourced from IsThereAnyDeal’s API, which aggregates offers from participating retailers.
 We also use Steam’s own store data for basics like release context and review counts.
 We don’t set store prices and we can’t guarantee every regional price or bundle is reflected perfectly.

-The site is built to refresh on a schedule: new candidates are discovered once a day, and existing games get a price and metadata pass once a day after that.
-You may still see brief gaps if an API is slow or a game was just added—check back if something looks stale.
+Prices are refreshed twice daily for all games.
+New games are discovered and added once a day.
+You may still see brief gaps if an external API is slow or a game was just added — check back if something looks stale.